pratama92/visitor_counter_experimental/README.md

 Possible future improvements include:

-* Preventing duplicate check-ins during an active session
+* Preventing duplicate check-ins while a visitor's current session is active
 * Completing the new visitor → first visit workflow
-* Linking visitors and visits more completely
+* Completing visitor-to-visit relationship handling
-* Improving recognition reliability through additional testing
+* Improving recognition reliability through real-world testing
 * Visitor history and management
-* Better handling of incorrect or duplicate face registrations
+* Handling incorrect or duplicate face registrations
 * Local network / multi-device support

 More advanced features will only be introduced when they provide clear practical value.

 ## Purpose

-This project is a practical Flutter application built around a real-world business workflow.
+Visitor Counter is a practical Flutter application built around a real-world visitor-management workflow.

+The implementation is intended to remain lightweight and adaptable across different small venues.

-The focus is on:
+The main focus is:

 * Simplicity
 * Offline-first operation
 * Minimal hardware requirements
 * Practical visitor management
+* Face-based visitor recognition
 * Incremental development
 * Maintainable implementation
+* Real-world usability

 The project will grow through real-world testing and small, validated improvements rather than unnecessary complexity.